 How to match a rocker design with your usual ski and terrain preference:

 All-mountain and all-mountain wide: A popular combination is a rockered tip (for easier turning and good flotation for skiing off-piste in powder), cambered or flat midsection (providing some edge control) and possibly a flat or low-rise tail (for skiers eager to hold speed).
 Such skis may be categorized as rockered or hybrid skis; keep in mind that ski makers often have different takes on essentially the same design.

 Powder: This is what rockered skis were originally created to address.
 Though many models are cambered underfoot, their classic rockered tips and tails are best for taking on deep powder.
 Reverse sidecut at the tip (i.e., a narrower shovel) maneuvers more easily and is less likely to snag an edge.
 Such skis do a good job floating on the top layer of powder; they turn quickly (handy when in trees) and stop swiftly.
 Downside: Don’t count on them to hold an edge consistently.

 Twin tip/park/pipe/freestyle: A rockered ski offers more contact space in the ski’s midsection so sliding rails is easier.
 It creates a more stable landing platform and reduces the chance of catching an edge, too.

 Shop REI’s selection of twin-tip skis.

 Since rocker specs and terminology vary by ski manufacturer and from model to model, it’s best to shop for skis based on the terrain you’ll be skiing.
-Your REI sales specialist can guide you to what specific ski models would be best for you to consider.
+Your REI sales specialist can guide you to specific ski models.

 On REI.com, skis equipped with rocker at the tip and/or tail are called out in the “ski camber” section (under the Specs tab on each product page).